When Ken lost his sight he also started to lose himself

 It’s not just about losing other people though, with Ken it was also about being isolated inside himself.
 You are unable to carry out tasks such as going to the shops or even pick up a phone to speak to a friendly voice.
 For those who can’t see, it often leads to losing your self-belief, and – even worse – your sense of belonging.

-Ken says: “The first thing Blind Veterans UK did was to arrange for me to visit their training centre down in Brighton for an intro week.
-It was only when I came back I realised how low I had been.
+“The first thing Blind Veterans UK did was to arrange for me to visit their training centre down in Brighton for an intro week.
+It was only when I came back I realised how low I had been."

-Perhaps most importantly though, Ken now attends several Blind Veterans UK events and the charity also connected him with one of our volunteers.
-Liam now visits Ken several times a week.
+Ken now regularly attends Blind Veterans UK events and we have also connected him with one of our volunteers, Liam, who visits Ken several times a week.

-We have set a target to recruit 500 more volunteers with a specific focus on recruiting Home Visitors like Liam.
+We have set a target to recruit even more volunteers, with a specific focus on recruiting Home Visitors, like Liam.
 This is crucial in helping to combat the isolation experienced by so many of our veterans like Ken.

-Blind Veterans UK helps ex-Service men and women of every generation rebuild their lives after sight loss.
-Since 1915 we’ve provided rehabilitation, training, practical advice and emotional support to tens of thousands of blind veterans.
+We support ex-Service men and women of every generation rebuild their lives after sight loss by providing rehabilitation, training, practical advice and emotional support to vision impaired veterans across the UK.

-Ken’s story is an example of the difference made by the training, rehabilitation and support the charity provides.
-He has been given new equipment, like a CCTV Magnifier, which allows him to read his mail again and a specially adapted electronic tablet which allows him to keep in touch with friends and family.
+Ken’s story is an example of the difference made by the training, rehabilitation and support we provide.
+He has been given new equipment, like a CCTV Magnifier, which allows him to read his mail again and a specially adapted electronic tablet, which allows him to keep in touch with friends and family.

 Together we can help rebuild blind veterans’ lives after sight loss.
 Away from isolation.
 Towards a life of fulfilment.